Christopher Ward Gets Slim: The Twelve 660 Cuts to the Chase

 Photo provided by Christopher Ward

-Christopher Ward isn’t wasting any time.
-Not even a day after announcing that U.S. customers will see prices return to normal (tariffs be damned), the brand drops something entirely different: a razor-thin, two-hand dress watch called the Twelve 660.
-And no, this isn’t a watch destined for glass cases and white gloves, it’s a watch you can actually live with.
-At 6.6mm thick, it takes the integrated, geometric swagger of the Twelve and puts it on a diet, stripping away the seconds hand, the date, and anything else that might get between you and pure, quiet elegance.
-In other words, Christopher Ward has gone and made minimalism hot again.
+Not even a day after announcing that U.S. customers will see prices return to normal (tariffs be damned), Christopher Ward has dropped a new version of their popular Twelve: the razor-thin Twelve 660.
+At 6.6mm thick, it takes the swagger and finishing of the Twelve and puts it on a diet.
+Gone are the second hand, the date, and anything else that might get between you and pure manual wind timekeeper.

 Photo provided by Mike Pearson of Christopher Ward - The 660 Range